Religion and Philosophy

 - Miss Borthwick

 At KS5 we study OCR Religious Studies at A level, which consists of three components: Philosophy, Ethics and Buddhism.
 Students achieve excellent examination results, and the course enhances their academic writing, improves their oracy skills, and develops their ability to critically evaluate a range of philosophical and ethical ideas.
-On average we have 15 students at AS and A2.
-In the past our students have gone on to study at Oxbridge universities, some have studied Philosophy at university and many go on to careers in Law, Journalism and Medicine.
+On average we have 12 to 15 students at AS and A2.
+In the past our students have gone on to study at Oxbridge universities, some have studied Philosophy at university, and many go on to careers in Law, Journalism and Medicine.

-Last year our students took their Religious Studies examination at the end of Year 11 and achieved 87.1% grades 9-4, with 43% achieving grades 7, 8 or 9.
-From 2019, this examination will take place at the end of Year 10, a year earlier than their other examinations in order to allow our students to focus on this GCSE and give them an experience of what sitting GCSEs is like before their other examinations at the end of year 11.
-In the past, our year 10 students have thrived off this experience and have used it to enhance their technique for exam preparation and alleviate some nerves in year 11.
+All our students sit the full course GCSE examination (approximately 270 students) at the end of Year 10, a year earlier than their other examinations to allow our students to focus on this GCSE and give them an experience of what sitting GCSEs is like before their other examinations at the end of year 11.
+Our year 10 students thrive off this experience and use it to enhance their technique for exam preparation and alleviate some nerves in year 11.
 Our examination results have been consistently outstanding, and we are very proud of the way students engage with and enjoy the course.

 We study Edexcel Religious Studies B (1RBO), with Unit 1 being ‘Religion and Ethics’ from a Muslim perspective (1RBO/1C) and Unit 2 being ‘Religion, Peace and Conflict’ from a Christian perspective (1RBO/2B).
 As part of this course students study the beliefs and practices of Christianity and Islam and apply their views to a wide range of ethical and philosophical subjects relevant in the modern day.